yyhh-org/site/content/taiwanese-friends-here-is-how-to-gain-independence-from-china.md

 So let me get this straight, the Taiwan government uses the tax money you paid to give to people that promote fighting a hot war on your island, so that they can profit from selling arms to you.
 Is that really to your best interest?

-As we can see, Taiwan government is basically act as the enemy of the Chinese government, perhaps because, officially, there is still in a state of war between them.
+As we can see, Taiwan government is basically act as an enemy of the Chinese government.
+Perhaps it is because, officially, there is still in a state of war between them.
 There is not even a cease-fire declared between the two parties that have engaged in a civil war since 1946.
 No truce, no cease-fire.
 That's the reality.

 ### Taiwan government still claims ownership of the whole China